 Individual Development and Educational Assessment

-The IDEA course/instructor evaluation system will be implemented university-wide in the Fall 2013 semester.
+The IDEA course/instructor evaluation system was implemented university-wide in Fall, 2013.

 Loyola University Chicago uses the Individual Development and Educational Assessment (IDEA) course evaluation system as one component of addressing instruction and student learning outcomes.
 The IDEA system has over 35 years of service to colleges and universities focused primarily on improving teaching and learning.
 Supported by national norms and data-based research on validity and reliability, the system of course evaluation assists faculty in evaluating teaching in the context of course/curricular goals and student learning outcomes.
 The course/instructor evaluation is structured to directly assess teaching behavior and student learning.